NAME

 -

-Called when the connection is closed (by
+Called when an established connection closes (by

-finish, server disconnect, or error).
+finish, server disconnect, or mid-flight error).
+Only fires ifon_connecthad previously fired - it does not fire for connect-phase failures (refused, timeout, ServerHello stall) since no connection was ever established.
 Fires after internal state has been reset, so it is safe to queue new queries or callresetfrom inside the handler. - on_trace => sub { my ($message) = @_ }

 -